openhealthcare/opal/doc/docs/reference/javascript/patient_summary_service.md

 ### Constructor

-The PatientSummary service is instantiated with the Patient search result data that comes back from the Patient search JSON API.
+The PatientSummary service is instantiated with the patient search result data that comes back from the patient search JSON API.

     var patient_summary = new PatientSummary(json_data);